andrew/ultimate-awesome/README.md

 - [awesome-npm-scripts](https://github.com/RyanZim/awesome-npm-scripts) - Everything awesome related to npm scripts and using npm as a build tool.
 - [awesome-tools](https://github.com/sorrycc/awesome-tools) - Awesome tools I used.
 - [awesome-LangGraph](https://github.com/von-development/awesome-LangGraph) - A curated list of awesome projects, resources, and tools for building stateful, multi-actor applications with LangGraph 🦜🕸️.
+- [awesome-security-GRC](https://github.com/Arudjreis/awesome-security-GRC) - Curated list of resources for security Governance, Risk Management, Compliance and Audit professionals and enthusiasts (if they exist).
+- [awesome-self-driving-car](https://github.com/daohu527/awesome-self-driving-car) - An awesome list of self-driving cars.
 - [awesome-elixir-cqrs](https://github.com/slashdotdash/awesome-elixir-cqrs) - A curated list of awesome Elixir and Command Query Responsibility Segregation (CQRS) resources.
 - [awesome-groovy](https://github.com/kdabir/awesome-groovy) - A curated list of awesome groovy libraries, frameworks and resources.
 - [awesome-eventbridge](https://github.com/boyney123/awesome-eventbridge) - List of resources for learning about events, patterns, and using Amazon EventBridge.
-- [awesome-self-driving-car](https://github.com/daohu527/awesome-self-driving-car) - An awesome list of self-driving cars.
 - [awesome-radare2](https://github.com/radareorg/awesome-radare2) - A curated list of awesome projects, articles and the other materials powered by Radare2.
 - [awesome-styleguides](https://github.com/RichardLitt/awesome-styleguides) - :clipboard: A list of styleguides.
 - [awesome-parallel-computing](https://github.com/taskflow/awesome-parallel-computing) - A curated list of awesome parallel computing resources.